 Summary: This is a seasonal exempt Wildlife Veterinarian position whose responsibility is to ensure that all animals at CWC receive adequate and appropriate veterinary care.
-To implement protocols, procedures, medical evaluations and treatment of native California animals as set by the year-round Veterinarian and CWC management.
+To implement protocols, procedures, medical evaluations and treatment of animals as set by the year-round Veterinarian and CWC management.
 This position is from April through August 2019.

 Essential Duties and Responsibilities include the following (other duties may be assigned):

 - Perform physical exam on animals under CWC’s care and diagnose and create treatment plan.